 Instructions

-- Using a fork, poke multiple holes into sweet potatoes.
-Place potatoes in oven and bake for about 45-60 minutes, or until tender.
+2. Rub potatoes with 1 teaspoon olive oil and sprinkle with salt.
+Using a fork, poke multiple holes into sweet potatoes.
+Place potatoes in oven and bake until tender, about 45-55 minutes

-- In the meantime, heat olive oil over medium-high heat in medium saucepan.
-Add garlic and cook for 60 seconds, or until fragrant.
-Add kale and toss to coat.
-Add 1/4 cup water and cover for 3-5 minutes.
-Remove cover, toss kale, reduce heat to low, and cook for another 10-15 minutes, or until kale is desired texture, adding more water as needed.
+4. Add kale and toss to coat.
+Add 1/4 cup water, cover, and cook until kale has wilted, about 2-3 minutes.
+Remove cover, toss kale, reduce heat to low, and cook until kale is desired texture, adding more water as needed, about 10-15 minutes.
 Season with salt and pepper to taste.
+Add beans and stir until warmed through.

-- Cut sweet potatoes in half lengthwise.
-Top with sautéed kale, beans and Green Goddess Dressing.
+5. Cut roasted sweet potatoes in half lengthwise.
+Top with sautéed kale and beans.

-Keywords: vegan loaded sweet potato, vegan sweet potato, sweet potato with black beans, sweet potato with green goddess dressing
+Keywords: vegan loaded sweet potato, vegan sweet potato

 Loved this dish, so simple, had to make some modifications, used dried basil and cilantro instead of the fresh, but it was delicious.
 My 12 year old who is a very fussy vegetarian, liked this dish a lot.
 A nice combo of flavour and texture.
 Thank you!
 Shelley